 Newark method has been in use at university of Ilorin since its inception.
-This is because of its simplicity and suitability for meeting the library needs.
+This is because of its simplicity and suitability for meeting the library.
 Furthermore, it does not require the use of any expensive equipment and it is self-charged.
-In some other libraries, during registration, a user is given a specific number of cards which corresponds with the maximum number of books that such borrower is allowed to borrow.
+In some other libraries, during registration, a user is given a specific number of card which corresponds with the maximum number of books that such borrower is allowed to borrow.
 When the user borrows a book, one of the cards is taken from him or her and put in a pocket at the circulation area.
 When the borrowed material is returned the card is removed from the pocket and returned to the borrower (user).
 This type of borrowing is called pocket borrowing system.
-The majority of university libraries in
+The majority of university libraries in Nigeria operate the pocket system.

-Another method is to remove the card that contains the particulars - Author, Another median Accession number etc. of the book from its pocket.
-The Title, Call humes, borrower fills his/her particulars on the card and the date-due is shown both on the card and date-due slip on the book.
+Another method is to remove the card that contains the particulars - Author, Title, Call number, and Accession number etc of the book from its pocket.
+The borrower fills his/her particularson the card and the date-due is shown both on the card and date-due slip on the book.
 The card is retained in the library while the book is given to the borrower.
-When the book is returned, the book card is removed from the file and put into the book pocket after crossing out the name of the borrower from
+When the book is returned the book card is removed from the file and put into the book pocket after crossing out the name of the borrower from the

 Each library specifies the borrowing period and the number of books to be borrowed by a patron at a time.
 This may depend on the status of their patrons.

 Patrons of higher status are allowed to borrow more books and for a longer period.
-For instance, at the University of Ilorin library, each undergraduate is allowed to have in his/her possession on loan a maximum of 4 books for two weeks at a point in time.
+Patrons of Ingland Patrons of Ingland Patrons of Ingland Ingla in his/her possession on loan a maximum of 4 books for two weeks at a point in time.
 Postgraduate and Lecturers are entitled to 6 books respectively and for 4 weeks in each case.
 Limits are set in order to allow as many patrons as possible to have access